michaeltasso92/tech-challenges/AI/docs/ARCHITECTURE.md

 - e5-small-v2 (CPU-friendly): epochs 6, batch 32, lr 3e-5, max_len 128, warmup 0.1, cosine.
 - e5-base-v2 (GPU): epochs 8–12, batch 32, lr 2e-5, max_len 128, warmup 0.1, cosine.

+### Model selection rationale
+- Baseline: started with `sentence-transformers/all-MiniLM-L6-v2` as a solid, lightweight general-purpose bi-encoder.
+It produced reasonable metrics but slightly lower than `intfloat/e5-small-v2` on this task.
+- Chosen model: `intfloat/e5-small-v2` for this challenge because it:
+  - Is optimized for sentence embeddings/retrieval, which matches our pairwise neighbor recommendation objective.
+  - Uses 384‑dim embeddings (half of base models), yielding smaller FAISS indices and faster CPU search — important for CI and API latency under limited resources.
+  - Showed slightly better Recall@K/MRR than MiniLM on our product-name/brand/folders text features.
+  - Trains and serves reliably on CPU, which simplifies reproducibility on self‑hosted runners.
+- Upgrade path: `intfloat/e5-base-v2` (768‑dim) with longer GPU training should surpass the small model when latency/memory budgets allow.

 ## Evaluation (AI/services/trainer-bienc/evaluate_bi.py)
 - Build pairs from `parsed.parquet` (full dataset in CI via `--no-test-split`).
 - For each query, search deeper than K; compute Recall@{1,3,5,10} and MRR; aggregate left/right.